 GO TO 2040 recommends using existing revenue sources more wisely by implementing performance-based criteria for both funding apportionments and project selection.
-These metrics should include broader elements of livability along with traditional engineering criteria and should be the hallmark of a more transparent decision-making process.
+These metrics should include broader elements of livability along with traditional engineering criteria and should be the hallmark of a more transparent decisionmaking process.

 As current revenues are insufficient to maintain, modernize, and expand the regional transportation system, GO TO 2040 also recommends raising additional revenues, specifically through user fees.
 Further, the existing motor fuel tax should be indexed to inflation to increase with changes in construction costs over time.
-However, GO TO 2040 recognizes that changes in travel behavior and vehicle technologies will require a replacement to the motor fuel tax in the long term, and encourages continued analysis, pilot projects, and implementation of options such as a vehicle-miles traveled fee.
+However, GO TO 2040 recognizes that changes in travel behavior and vehicle technologies will require a replacement for the motor fuel tax in the long term, and encourages continued analysis, pilot projects, and implementation of options such as a vehicle-miles traveled fee.

-The implementation of new approaches to transportation funding such as congestion pricing will better manage the transportation system by reflecting the broader costs of transportation.
-To that end, the federal government can empower states and regions to provide adequate, sustainable funding for transportation by allowing tolls on the existing Interstate system.
+The implementation of new approaches to transportation funding, such as congestion pricing, will better manage the transportation system by reflecting the broader costs of transportation.
+The federal government can empower states and regions to provide adequate, sustainable funding for transportation by allowing tolls on the existing Interstate system.
+Financing mechanisms also must be modernized to mitigate congestion and generate revenue for the existing system.